mitre/profinet/README.md

 3. Enable the Profinet plugin by adding `- profinet` to the list of enabled plugins in `conf/local.yml` or `conf/default.yml` (if running Caldera in insecure mode)

 ### Version
-This plugin is compatible with the current version of Caldera v4.2.0 as of 8 Dec 2023.
-This can be checked out using the following method:
+This plugin is compatible with Caldera v4.2.0 and v5.0.0.
+The latest version of Caldera can be checked out using the following method:
 ```
 git clone --recursive https://github.com/mitre/caldera.git
 ```